 The first thing you need to know about Seward?
 This city takes the Fourth of July seriously.
 Known as Nebraska’s “Fourth of July City,” Seward hosts a famous annual celebration that attracts up to 40,000 people each year.
 Although the event has sadly been cancelled in 2020 due to COVID-19, Seward is likely already planning for July 4, 2021.
 But if you’re feeling patriotic, honor some of America’s armed forces at the Nebraska National Guard Museum.
 In the summertime, check out the games, rides, food, and music at the annual Seward County Fair.
 And all year round, you can enjoy Seward’s local restaurants, shops, and events.
 There’s also a lively senior center, the Lied Senior Center, that hosts activities for the area’s 60+ residents.
 Seniors can also enjoy the Seward Senior Shuttle, which provides transportation within city limits and two miles beyond.

 Natural history buffs are often drawn to Wayne by Ashfall Fossil Beds State Historical Park.
 Once named the “Pompeii of prehistoric animals” by National Geographic, this distinctive site was engulfed by volcanic ash nearly 12 million years ago, trapping countless animals.
 Now, this 360-acre park is a favorite of paleontologists, who dig there to unearth amazing fossils.
 When you want to get a little exercise in Wayne, you’ll appreciate the lovely walking and biking trail, and the Wayne Public Library offers a wealth of services, including book sales and a paperback exchange.
-Space-lovers will adore the Fred G. Dale Planetarium at Wayne University, which hosts a series of programs on Sunday afternoons beginning in November.
+Space-lovers will adore the Fred G. Dale Planetarium at Wayne State College, which hosts a series of programs on Sunday afternoons beginning in November.
 Finally, don’t forget about the Wayne Senior Center, a focal point for seniors in the community.